North Corsica cruise

 Catamaran disembarkation at 9am.

-For EU citizens: valid identity card or passport,
+For EU citizens: valid identity card or passport.

-Cab to and from the airport: Manu Transport 06.09.75.35.74 / [email protected] Parking DIAMANT Q-PARK, 2 Avenue Eugène Macchini, offers weekly passes at €70.
+Parking : DIAMANT Q-PARK, 2 Avenue Eugène Macchini, offers weekly passes at €70.
 Pick up your ticket at the pay station, park your car and go to the attendant's booth before leaving the parking lot to ask for the weekly pass.
 It is not possible or necessary to reserve a space.

 It's not advisable to take a large rigid suitcase, which won't be easy to stow in the cabin.
 Instead, use cabin-size luggage or travel bags/soft suitcases.
-Luggage storage is available at the Voglia di Mare office at the entrance to Port Ornano.
-You can leave your luggage there for €5 a day.

 The French leader